Alexhb61/Matrix_Algorithms/BQP/Hidden_Shift_Hardness.md

 # Introduction
 This needs work.
-This rough draft claims that Hidden Shift Problem over a product of small primes with a slight failure rate is NP-hard under randomized polynomial reductions.
+This rough draft claims that Hidden Rough Shift Problem over a product of small primes with a slight failure rate is NP-hard under randomized polynomial reductions.
+We also attempt to show that the hiddens hift problem is NP-hard, but do not succeed.
 # Reduction 1:
 0-1 Integer Linear Equality Program with a unique solution is NP-Hard under randomized polynomial reductions.
 #### Proof: